dsaam94/knime-python-TSA/README.md

 ### Step 4:
 Now we will add the local update site pointing to the Time Series extension.
 Open the KNIME Analytics Platform and navigate to the following preferences window to add the software site at <i>File → Preferences → Install/Update → Available Software Sites</i>.
 <br>
-As it can be seen from the figure below: select "Available Software Sites" first and then click "Add" button.
+As shown in the figure below, select "Available Software Sites" first and then click the "Add" button.
 <br>
 ![](imgs/3.png)

 ### Step 5:
 Set any name to the extension and click on "Local".
-Select "bundled" folder in the extracted folder from Step 3.
-Click "Add" and then "Apply and Close" button to close the "Preferences" window.
+Select the "bundled" folder in the extracted folder from Step 3.
+Click "Add" and then the "Apply and Close" button to close the "Preferences" window.
 <br>
 ![](imgs/4.png)

 ### Step 6:
 Install the Time Series extension via <i>File → Install KNIME Extensions</i>.
 You will be prompted to verify the contents being installed.
-Check "Unsigned" option and click "Trust & Selected" button.
+Check the "Unsigned" option and click the "Trust & Selected" button.
 <br>
 ![](imgs/5.png)